sitewhere/sitewhere-documentation/docs/platform/microservice-overview.md

 stream and fire new events as the result.

 ::: warning
-This microservice is not fully implemented in 2.0
+This microservice is not implemented in 2.0
 :::

 ### Command Delivery